raffaelloseri/myteas/content/teas/SenchaAriake/index.md

 : Iodine to start, marine (raw fish and seaweed), vegetal (cooked vegetable to start followed by an underlying cut grass note)

 <b>Notes:</b><br />
+: The name of the tea comes from the former town of Ariake (有明町, Ariake-chō) located in Soo District, Kagoshima Prefecture, Japan.
+In 2006, Ariake, together Matsuyama, merged into the city of Shibushi.
+: As most Japanese green tea, this tea is steamed (and not pan roasted).
+The characteristic of this Sencha in particular is that it is a *fukamushi* (深蒸し) or deep steamed Sencha (https://japanesetea.sg/japanese-tea-pedia/fukamushi-sencha/).
+Fukamushi tea is steamed for 1-2', in contrast with *futsuumushi* (普通蒸し) tea, steamed for 30''-1', and *asamushi* (浅蒸し), or light steamed tea, steamed for less than 30''.

 : It is produced in limited quantity (22 kg) for the seller.
 It is steamed through the Fukamushi-Sencha method .
-The name of the tea comes from the former town of Ariake (有明町, Ariake-chō) located in Soo District, Kagoshima Prefecture, Japan.
-In 2006, Ariake, together Matsuyama, merged into the city of Shibushi.
-As most Japanese green tea, this tea is steamed (and not pan roasted).
-The characteristic of this Sencha in particular is that it is a *fukamushi* (深蒸し) or deep steamed Sencha (https://japanesetea.sg/japanese-tea-pedia/fukamushi-sencha/).
-The tea is steamed for 1-2'.

 steamed th ??